 However, a study from Gallup about engaging financial customers found that customers prefer an excellent experience during every interaction over a wider array of channel options.
-The study found that fully engaged customers were extremely satisfied with most (88%) of the interactions with the bank, while actively disengaged customers were only satisfied with 20% of their interactions.
+The study found that fully engaged customers were extremely satisfied with most (88%) of the interactions with the bank.
+But actively disengaged customers were only satisfied with 20% of their interactions.

 Indeed, today’s customer expects multiple channel options for doing business.
-However, as long as they have a few choices, the quality of those interactions is more important than the variety of channels.
+However, as long as they have choices, the quality of those interactions is more important than the variety of channels.

 3. Be Prepared

 Most great presents or events require careful preparation, planning, and attention to detail.
 The same is true with effective marketing.
-Marketers today have access to a rich and vast amount of changing data about their customers that can allow them to send highly tailored and well-timed messages.
+Marketers today have access to a vast amount of changing data about their customers.
+This can can allow them to send highly tailored and well-timed messages.

 In the same Gallup poll on financial institutions, the researchers found that banks who used customer analytics to streamline their services had more engaged, happier customers.
-In one example, banks found that 75% of customers preferred to resolve problems through a personal channel – such as visiting a branch.
-As a result, banks realized that providing a premium service at personal channels was vital in order to neutralize threats and quickly resolve service issues.
+For example, banks found that 75% of customers preferred to resolve problems through a personal channel like visiting a branch.
+So banks realized providing a premium service at personal channels was vital to neutralize threats and quickly resolve service issues.
 Plus, by providing premium service to the distressed customers, they turned a potential loss into a positive interaction.